Coupon Reminders – Must-have for Your Marketing Strategy

 - Flexibility means you can change the schema for particular customer segments at any time.

-- Set 2 predefined reminding messages.
-First will be sent 1 week after sign-up and the second 24h before the expiration date.
+- Set two predefined reminding messages.
+First will be sent one week after sign-up and the second 24h before the expiration date.

-- Set 3 predefined reminders: 2 days after sign-up, 2 weeks after sign-up, and 24h before the expiration date.
+- Set three predefined reminders: two days after sign-up, two weeks after sign-up, and 24h before the expiration date.

 It’s worth testing more than one schema and verifying which works better for your campaigns.

 But it’s not over.
-We already mentioned all the ingredients, but we want to show you how it works when they’re combined.
+I already mentioned all the ingredients, but I want to show you how it works when they’re combined.
 With our 20% off campaign and a distribution plan, I will present a coupon delivery from the very beginning.
-Let’s start from the first after-sign-up email:
+Let’s start from the first sign-up email:

 The first promo reminder sent 2 days after signing up:

-Finally, the third reminder – sent 24h before the expiration date:
+Finally, the third reminder sent 24h before the promo code expiration date:

-Now you know how the predefined schema could work in your use case.
+Now you know how the predefined coupon reminder schema could work in your use case.
 Meanwhile, you should keep a close eye on the customer behavior.
-If a user signs up again and utilizes the coupon, it’s good to have Voucherify because it will automatically stop sending reminders.
-You can be sure customers won’t be spammed and reminders are always delivered only when needed.
+If a user uses the coupon, it’s good to have a coupon system in place that will automatically stop sending reminders.
+You can be sure customers won’t be spammed and reminders are delivered only when needed.

-Of course, different campaigns need different strategies.
+Of course, different coupon campaigns need different strategies.
 As each business and promotion is unique, coupon distribution out has to fit in.
 But there are two things to keep in mind above all else:

 - The main goal of promotion reminders is to be more persuasive, not intrusive.
 Don’t overuse them, 1-3 reminders per month are more than enough.

 - Secondly, the key is timing.
 On the one hand, exposed expiration dates create a sense of urgency and cut hesitation, on the other hand, CRM and BI tools allow you to capture a perfect moment for a coupon reminder.